Murbie/CSC-842/Module 3/README.md

 If an invalid file or directory is provided, the script will error out appropriately.

 ##Resources
-Listed throughout the information above
+Listed throughout the information above.

 Perl Documentation
 http://perldoc.perl.org